Death of a property owner exemption

 A person dies intestate (without a will), leaving 2 adult children who share equally in the person’s estate.
 The estate consists of a large block of land.

-The land is transferred to the children as tenants in common in equal shares.
-The transfer is exempt from duty.
+The land is transferred to the children as tenants in common in equal shares, and the transfer is exempt from duty.

 A deceased person’s will leaves a house and land valued at $100,000 to Ann and Barry in equal shares.
 Barry doesn’t want to take ownership of his entitlement and agrees to accept $50,000 from Carl, who is not a beneficiary, for his half-share.